AKD92/Morse-Code-Conversion-Library/README.md

-# Morse Code Conversion Library (libmorse)
+# Morse Library (libmorse)
+<b><i>C library for very fast conversion of Morse codes to other forms like Ascii Text</i></b>

 This library is written in C language.
-It uses data structures and algorithms from my previous project BST, Stack &amp; Queue and Linked List.
+It uses data structures and algorithms from my previous projects <a href="https://github.com/AKD92/Tree-Based-Dictionary-ADT">Tree Based Dictionary ADT</a>, <a href="https://github.com/AKD92/Stack-Queue-ADT">Stack Queue ADT</a> and <a href="https://github.com/AKD92/Linked-List-ADT">Linked List ADT</a>.
 The primary purpose of this project is to convert morse code from it's DOT DASH representation to ASCII Text and Binary representation, and vice versa.

+### Background
 It is a very useful library when working with Morse code.
 And I should not forget to mention that, it is a byproduct of my Digital System Design (DSD) project "Secret message tranmitter and receiver via Morse Code".
 On that project, we were a group of 4 team members to develop a microcontroller based solution by which Morse code can be sent digitally from one place to another wirelessly, and at the receiver end the person will see the actual ASCII text of the message converted from sender's morse code.
 Wireless transfer, Morse code input and conversion of Morse code to Binary and ASCII Text form is done by the microcontroller we've used.
 I had to program that microcontroller (an Arduino) for Morse conversion routines, and here this project is slightly modified version of that original work in order to bring broader range of capabilities and performance.

-Implemented operations so far:
+### Implemented Algorithms so far:
   * Conversion from Morse Code to ASCII Text format.
   * Conversion from ASCII Text to Morse Code format.
   * Conversion from Morse Code to Binary representation.